Skip to Main Content

 This benefit gives your small business card temporary purchasing power you may not otherwise have.
 While the amount you can spend above your credit limit isn’t unlimited, it adjusts with your card use, payment history, credit record and other factors.
 This can play well with your wallet so long as you manage your money responsibly and adjust to the higher demand placed on top of your regular expenses.

-Amex Offers is an activation-based rewards program that lets you earn another small helping of cash back or American Express Membership Rewards points (with the appropriate cards) on limited-time promotions from participating merchants.
+The Blue Business Cash doesn’t have any features that really standout compared to other similar business reward cards.
+It comes with Amex Offers, which is an activation-based rewards program that lets you earn another small helping of cash back or American Express Membership Rewards points (with the appropriate cards) on limited-time promotions from participating merchants.
+Plus, it has basic shopping and travel protections, such as car rental loss and damage insurance, extended warranty and purchase protection.

 How the Blue Business Cash card compares to other business cards

-The Blue Business Cash delivers one of the highest cash back rates for no annual fee business cards, but the $50,000 yearly spending cap on the 2 percent cash back rate definitely hobbles it.
-This card is a better fit for small businesses that spend at least $50,000, but not a significant amount more.
+The Blue Business Cash delivers one of the highest cash back rates for no-annual-fee business cards, but the $50,000 yearly spending cap on the 2 percent cash back rate might be a drawback.
+This card suits small businesses that spend at least $50,000, but not a significant amount more.

 If the Blue Business Cash yearly rewards rate spending cap is a dealbreaker, here are a few alternatives:

-Image of American Express Blue Business Cash™ Card
+Image of The American Express Blue Business Cash™ Card

 Bankrate Score